 The Philippines deals with more than 20 natural disasters each year, most of them storms and floods.
 Because they strike so frequently, many families have little time between events to recover and rebuild.
 World Vision works closely with communities and government agencies to help people prepare for and quickly respond to disasters.
 Additional training helps families become resilient.

 Lord, may those suffering from the effects of recent natural disasters ultimately put their hope in You.
 When the storms rage and waters rise, equip aid workers to meet the most urgent needs.
 And when the effects subside, provide teachers to train community members in basic disaster preparation skills.

 Pray for early childhood education in Indonesia and Vanuatu.

-About 98 percent of Indonesian children attend primary school, but only 72 percent of boys and 75 percent of girls continue on to secondary education.
+About 98% of Indonesian children attend primary school, but only 72% of boys and 75% of girls continue on to secondary education.
 And 1 in 5 children in Vanuatu does not attend primary school.
 In both island nations, World Vision helps preschoolers learn basic skills and establish an appetite for learning.